Family searching for answers after Aszia Grimes found dead in vacant lot

-ROCHESTER, NY (WROC)— A family is mourning the lost of Aszia Grimes, after the young woman was found dead in an empty parking lot in downtown Rochester.
+ROCHESTER, NY (WROC) — A family is mourning the loss of Aszia Grimes, after the young woman was found dead in an empty parking lot in downtown Rochester.

 “Cause she was a very special person. she loved everybody man she was sitting her and come out her and talking to people,” said Elston Grimes, her father.